rajnish6191/CS454_Search-Engines/README.md

 -> Associated with a weight factor [0.7]
 -> All Documents with score will be stored in Database

-* Implemented Normalized Score
+* Implemented Normalized Score:
 -> Already, we have TF-IDF Score with a weight factor 0.3 -> Already, we have Page Rank Score with a weight factor 0.7 -> Finally, we used a formula: (0.3*TF-IDF Score) + (0.7*Page Rank) for Normalization

 ------------------------------------------------------------------------------------
-Homework 4: <A Simple User Web Interface>
+Homework 4: <A Simple User Web Interface>:
 * Query the System
 * Return list of documents, TF-IDF Score, Page Rank and Normalized Score
 * We get result of Rank in desceding order